cornersresearch/Ross-et-al_PNAS2023/README.md

 This repo contains demonstration code (in R) for using Bayesian Additive Regression Trees (BART) along with Survival Analysis to estimate the effect of outreach services on *victimization* and/or *arrest for a violent offense* among participants.
 A version of this code base was used to estimate survival probabilities for victimization and arrest for a violent offense for participants in Chicago CRED.
-Analyses and methodologies are presented in *Ross et al. 2023, Proceedings of the National Academies of Sciences*.
+Analyses and methodologies are presented in *Ross et al. 2023, Proceedings of the National Academy of Sciences*.

 ## Methodology